laurelherting/lmh-headspace/AWS/examTips.md

     Names share a common name space
       Can’t have the same bucket name as someone else View buckets, you view them globally
-      can have buckets in individual regions
+    Can have buckets in individual regions
     Can replicate bucket contents to another bucket automatically by using cross region replication Can change storage classes and encryption of objects on the fly